mhussainm/RepData_PeerAssessment1/PA1_template.md

 ##### The **number of rows** with missing data in the original data are **2304**.

 Filling in missing values for Steps and creating a new dataset with missing data filled in.
 After copying the orginal dataset to a new data.frame use the ave() function to derive the mean of *steps for the same interval* as of the missing  *steps*.

+**Strategy applied to impute missing data:** Taking average (mean) of the number of steps taken for the same time interval as of the missing (NA) steps across all the days.

 ```r
 activitydatacomplete <- activitydata;